-- Provision of information to the Safeguarding Children Partnership on safeguarding and child protection. - Liaison with the Governing Body and the Local Authority on any deficiencies brought to the attention of the Governing Body and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Act as a source of support, advice and expertise within the school. - To attend and contribute to child protection conferences and other social care meetings when required. - Be alert to the specific needs of children in need those with special educational needs, disability and young carers - Ensure each member of staff has access to and understands the school's safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments; - Ensure all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
-Staff will be trained to recognise, record and report any concerns immediately when they arise and will be provided with Part 1 of "Keeping children safe in education" and Annex A to those working directly with children; - Keep detailed (signed and dated), accurate and secure written records of concerns and referrals and add these to the CPOMS system; - Obtain access to resources and effective training for all staff and attend refresher training courses every two years.
-Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually. - Where children leave the school, ensure their child protection file is handed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible
+- Acting as a point of contact and the provision of information to the Safeguarding Children Partnership on safeguarding and child protection. - Liaising with the Governing Body and the Local Authority on any deficiencies brought to the attention of the Governing Body and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Referral of cases to the Channel programme (through the local police Prevent Engagement Team) where there is a radicalisation concern. - Act as a source of support, advice and expertise within the school and liaising with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral, by liaising with relevant agencies. - To attend and contribute to child protection conferences and other multi-agency safeguarding meetings when required.

-- this will be in advance of the pupil arriving where specific ongoing support is required. - Maintain and monitor secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on "Records, Monitoring and Transfer" below.
+- Being alert to the specific needs of vulnerable children, especially those with a social worker, special educational needs, a disability and young carers and promote their educational outcomes by sharing relevant information with teachers and leaders about welfare, safeguarding and child protection issues. - Ensuring each member of staff has access to and understands the school's safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments. - Ensuring all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
+Staff will be trained to recognise, record and report any concerns immediately they arise and will be provided with Part 1 of "Keeping children safe in education" and Annex A to those working directly with children. - Keeping detailed (signed and dated), accurate and secure written records of concerns, actions and referrals using the CPOMS system or referral form provided. - Obtaining access to resources and effective training for all staff and attend refresher training courses every two years.
+Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually. - Where children leave the school, ensuring their child protection file is passed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible (best practice is in a face to face meeting)- this will be in advance of the pupil arriving where specific ongoing support is required. - Maintaining and monitoring secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on "Records, Monitoring and Transfer" below.